 What do a Latina bicycle brigade in East LA, a young poet’s adaptation of Romeo and Juliet set in Richmond, CA; Howard Jarvis, Proposition 13 and California 1970’s tax revolt; iconic photographer Dorothea Lange; and the reintegration of thousands of “lifers” following California’s amendment of its Three Strikes Law have in common?

-They’re just a few of the stories told by the film, radio, and new media productions we have supported through the California Documentary Project (CDP).
+They’re just a few of the stories told by the film, audio, and interactive media productions we have supported through the California Documentary Project (CDP).